kunalvirwal/git-bash/Bandit_WriteUps.md

 ```

 ## Level 6->7
+Password:  ```P4L4vucdmLnm8I7Vl7jG1ApGSfjYKqJU```

 The password for the next level is stored in a file whose size is 33 bytes, owned by user bandit7 and group bandit6.
 This type of file can be searched by the `find` command along with its fields like `-size`, `-user` and `-group`.
 They have also said that it is present somewhere on the server so we heve to search from `/` root directory.
 ```
 find / -size 33c -user bandit7 -group bandit6
 ```
 This command works but it will also yeild many wrong outputs which will say permissions denied.
 To prevent that we will use `2>/dev/null`.
 It represents a virtual devices where we will send all our wrong outputs and only the correct one will reach us.
 The file comes out to be `/var/lib/dpkg/info/bandit7.password` which can be read using cat.
 ```
 find / -size 33c -user bandit7 -group bandit6 2>/dev/null
 cat /var/lib/dpkg/info/bandit7.password
 ```

 ## Level 7->8
+Password:  ```z7WtoNQU2XfjmMtWA8u5rN4vzqu4v99S```

 The password for the next level is strored in data.txt against the word millionth.
 This can be directly searched using the `grep` command.
 It will display all the lines which contain the word millionth.
 ```